smartdust-me/docs/docs/For SmartDust Lab operators and partners/android-device-setup.md

 3. Enable **USB Debugging**.
 4. Enable **Disable adb authorization timeout**

+### 🔒 Additional Considerations for Some OEMs

+Depending on the device manufacturer and system customization layer, additional steps may be required:

+- Some systems require enabling **Install via USB** within Developer Options.
+- Ensure the device is in **File Transfer (MTP)** mode rather than "Charging only."
+- In certain environments, additional permissions such as background operation for developer tools or explicit trust confirmation may be necessary.
+- If no prompt for USB debugging appears, make sure the phone is unlocked and the screen is active.

 ## Step 4: Connecting the Device

 1. Turn the provider server on.